 - Experience of the Family Liaison Role and its importance to families.

-We have a team of experienced NHS health professionals and experts by experience who can work with you to review and develop your organisational policies and procedures to ensure that they have family engagement at their heart.
-Contact us on [email protected] or call 01295 722121 to discuss your requirements.
+The Making Families Count team has extensive experience working with organisations to help you review and develop your organisational policies and procedures and ensure they have positive family engagement at the heart of your patient safety.
+Contact us for more information and to discuss your requirements.

 Looking at all your faces when you are re-counting your stories – the disbelief at what had happened, how harrowing it was – we needed to hear that… You don’t want someone to have to fight to get the answers.
 You don’t want to be that nurse that they remember because you didn’t care. (comment from a serious incident investigator who attended our training)